 Individuals with a high net worth need a lawyer who can confidently navigate the complexities of high-asset divorce.

-Find out why men and women throughout the Dallas-Fort Worth area choose Donna J. Smiedt in Arlington, TX, for high-asset divorce representation...
+Find out why people throughout the Dallas-Fort Worth area choose Donna J. Smiedt in Arlington, TX, for high-asset divorce representation.

 High-asset divorces frequently involve:

 - Rights and royalties to oil and mineral deposits

 - Professional practices and partnerships